-The minimum detection sensitivity level of interleukin-4 (IL-4) using this human interleukin-4 ELISA kit was approximately 1.5 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of IL-4 using current human interleukin-4 ELISA kit was approximately 1.5 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Control of IL-4 expression in T helper 1 and 2 cells.
 Immunology.
 (2008) 124 (4): 437-44.
 Review.
 Gilmour J. and Lavender P.

 - IL-4 in the brain: a cytokine to remember.
 J Immunol.
 (2012) 189 (9): 4213-9.
 Review.
 Gadani S.P., et al.

 - Spatial regulation of IL-4 signalling in vivo.
 Cytokine.
 (2015) 75 (1): 51-6.
 Review.
 Redpath S.A., et al.

 - Anti-interleukin-4 therapy.
 Immunol Allergy Clin North Am.
 (2004) 24 (4): 599-614.
 Review.
 Steinke J.W.